zeromq/malamute/bindings/python/README.md

 If you don't want to specify the PYTHONPATH your options are as follows:

-* Make sure the binding is somewhere in standard PYTHONPATH (see sys.path)
+* Make sure the binding is somewhere in the standard PYTHONPATH (see sys.path)
 * copy the .py files to the working directory
-* add the paths in your python code (sys.path.append("/path/to")
+* add the paths in your python code (sys.path.append("/path/to"))